What is the definition of upholstery?

 Let's explore the primary fibre categories and what makes each uniquely suited (or unsuited) to upholstery applications.

-- Synthetic Fibres: Manmade fibers.
-Modern, durable, and engineered for performance: How Polyester Fabric Is Made: From Petroleum to Finished Fibre.
+2. Synthetic Fibres: Manmade fibers.
+Modern, durable, and engineered for performance: How polyester fabric is made: from chemistry to finished fibre.

 Upholstery Construction